PVE

 A preventive approach

-UNDP’s approach to prevention of violent extremism is fully in line with the UN Secretary-General’s Plan of Action for Preventing Violent Extremism (2015) and seeks to address the drivers of violent extremism and foster resilient communities that are supported by just, reliable institutions.
+UNDP’s approach to the prevention of violent extremism is fully in line with the UN Secretary-General’s Plan of Action for Preventing Violent Extremism (2016), UNDP’s 2022 Crisis Offer and the synchronic 2022-2025 Prevention Offer.
+UNDP’s approach supports innovative programming based on data, Behavioural Science and Sentiment Analysis, and addresses the drivers of conflict, (with a focus on violent extremism) through multidimensional and development-based approaches.

-- At the global level, UNDP focuses on supporting the development of methodologies, tools, and policies, building an action-oriented research agenda and evidence base on the drivers of violent extremism.
+• At the global level, UNDP focuses on supporting the development of methodologies, tools, and policies, building an action-oriented research agenda and evidence based on the drivers of violent extremism.

-- At the regional level, UNDP supports analysis, transfer of knowledge, capacity building, the creation of network and platform facilities that enhance regional conflict resolution mechanisms.
+• At the regional level, UNDP supports analysis, transfer of knowledge, capacity building, and the creation of network and platform facilities that enhance regional conflict resolution mechanisms.

 In 2020–2021, insufficient commitment was made to addressing conditions conducive to the spread of terrorism (Pillar I: 24 percent) and ensuring human rights and the rule of law (Pillar IV: 3 percent), as compared to a 73 percent allocation in support of measures to combat terrorism (Pillars II & III).
 Building on these findings, UNDP is committed to advancing Pillar I of the UN Global Counter-Terrorism Strategy through an approach that is grounded in human rights and development solutions.
 Read more in our 2021 Annual Report.